10 Facts About Beagles

 7. Beagles Come in Two Sizes

-There are two different size classifications in the U.S. Beagles that are under 13 inches tall are in one size classification and those over 13 inches but no taller than 15 inches are in the larger size classification.
-In England, the height limit for a beagle is 16 inches tall, while in the U.S it is 15 inches.
+There are two different size classifications in the U.S. Beagles that are under 13 inches tall are in one size classification, and those over 13 inches but no taller than 15 inches are in the larger size classification.
+In England, the height limit for a Beagle is 16 inches, while in the U.S., it is 15 inches.

 8. They Can Be a Handful

 Beagles do not like being left alone and will howl to let you know their true feelings.
-You should plan on a well-fenced yard as beagles tend to roam.
-A fenced yard allows them some freedom but still keeps them safe.
+You should plan on a well-fenced yard, as beagles tend to roam.
+A fenced yard allows them some freedom, but still keeps them safe.
+A tall, deep, and secure fence that is difficult to get over or dig under is a key element of a dog-friendly backyard.

 9. Lyndon B Johnson Was Fond of Beagles

 These are a few facts about Beagles.
-The Beagle is a fantastic fit for active owners and families who can give them the attention, mental stimulation, and exercise they need to be happy and healthy.
-If you think this breed could be the right one for you, learn more about them and check out the available Beagle puppies!
+The Beagle is a fantastic fit for active owners and families who can give them the attention, mental stimulation, and exercise they need every day to be happy and healthy.
+If you think a Beagle could be the right dog breed for you, learn more about them and check out the available Beagle puppies.
 You might just find your new best friend!